kevslinger/xeus-clasp/README.md

 Once the dependencies have been installed, we can build `xeus-clasp`.
 We need to use `cmake` to generate a make file.
 In the `xeus-clasp` directory, use the command `cmake .`, and when that finishes, `make && make install`.
 If this works properly, congrats! xeus-clasp is built and installed.
 After that finishes, you can run your favorite jupyter notebook/lab (e.g. `juptyer lab` in the terminal) and you should see `xclasp` as a kernel option in the landing page.

+## Installing the kernel.json file

+The xeus-clasp/src/kernel.json needs to be installed so that jupyterlab can find it.
+On macOS we put it at ~/Library/Jupyter/kernels/xclasp/kernel.json.

+Currently all paths are hard-coded - this needs to be figured out so that it's portable.

 ## Questions

 Clasp has an IRC channel on Freenode called #clasp.
 If you have questions, problems, suggestions, or generally would like to just hang out with us devs, come and stop by!